-Almost every state in India boasts of its own cuisine, a long list of delicacies that you will find nowhere but there.
+Almost every state in India boasts of its own cuisine as the best cuisine in India, also claiming the fact that you will find nowhere but there.
 If you cannot help but smile every time you hear someone mention ‘food’, then you should definitely add these cities to the list of places you definitely visit.
 Here are 30 Indian cities for food lovers where you will find the best food.

-The capital of the country is one of those Indian cities for food lovers which is famous for a wide range of food items, from roadside Chaat, Chhole Bhature, to the amazing Butter Chicken.
+The capital of the country is also known to be the food capital of India for food lovers.
+They have some of the best street food city in India, widely famous for its range of street food like Chaat, Chhole Bhature, to the amazing Butter Chicken.
 When in Delhi, you should not miss delicacies like Nihaari, Daulat ki Chaat, Moth Kachori, and Kesar Lassi.

 A trip to this Indian city for food lovers is incomplete without taking some of its iconic food trail.
 Visit Parathe Wali gali for hundreds of parathas with different kinds of stuffing like mashed potato, radish, onion, and even cheese.
 You can take a walk in Sadar Bazar and have some amazing choley bhature at Sitaram Diwanchand’s or visit Chandni Chowk early morning and taste the delight prepared at Kallu Nihari wale.